Use Parental Control Router to Limit Kid's Internet Usage

 Step #6 - Save your settings when you are happy with them.
 You may even want to set up a password to protect your settings from being changed back.
 You can also block certain URLs and create multiple policies and security profiles.

-3 Best Parental Control Routers
+What are the 3 Best Parental Control Routers?

 #1 - Linksys AC1750

-Another affordable and high-quality parental control router that won’t let you down when it comes to internet speeds and the number of devices that you have connected, providing you with one of the best media experiences.
+Linksys AC1750 is an affordable and high-quality parental control router that won’t let you down when it comes to internet speeds and the number of devices that you have connected, providing you with one of the best media experiences.

 In terms of parental control, you’ll be able to download the Linksys app with this parental control router that gives you full control over the setting directly from your smartphone.
-This means you’ll be able to create guest networks, set passwords, time limits and prioritize traffic in the house, all with the tap of a button.
+This means you’ll be able to create guest networks, set passwords, time limits, and prioritize traffic in the house, all with the tap of a button.

 #2 - Asus AC3100

-By far one of the most popular parental control routers for parents across the US, Asus is a powerful, super-fast router control which can handle up to 8 devices with a solid and reliable internet connection speed.
+By far one of the most popular parental control routers for parents across the US, Asus is a powerful, super-fast router control that can handle up to 8 devices with a solid and reliable internet connection speed.
 Integrated into the router, you’ll find the AiProtection software.

 #3 - Router Limits Mini